Stanislav Petrov: Awards and commendations

 Petrov said he did not know whether he should have regarded himself as a hero for what he did that day.
 In an interview for the film The Man Who Saved the World, Petrov says, "All that happened didn't matter to me—it was my job.
 I was simply doing my job, and I was the right person at the right time, that's all.
 My late wife for 10 years knew nothing about it.
 'So what did you do?' she asked me.
 'Nothing.
 I did nothing.'"

+The story of the nuclear incident is portrayed in the novel La redención del camarada Petrov (The Redemption of Comrade Petrov) by Argentinian writer Eduardo Sguiglia (Edhasa, 2023).